 The design is sleek, which is something most consumers expect with a single din unit—nothing flashy here, especially when the screen is stowed.
 Of course, depending on the layout of your vehicle’s interior, the screen might bump other accessories as it’s moving in or out.

-Although the compatibility with USB and SD memory is great, there’s a bit of a learning curve when it comes to finding the tracks you want.
+Although the compatibility with USB and SD memory is great, there’s a bit of a learning curve when it comes to finding the tracks you want on this car stereo.
 There is no organization in the menu, so you’ll be stuck with numbers one through thousands rather than being able to search for specific titles.

 4. Pioneer AVH-3300NEX

-If video and Bluetooth features are on the top of your car audio wish list, Pioneer’s AVH-3300NEX unit will fulfill those needs.
+If video and Bluetooth features are on the top of your car stereos wish list, Pioneer’s AVH-3300NEX head unit will fulfill those needs.
 Audio quality is great, video quality is superb, and you can access all your music whether it’s via the cloud or plug-in media.